Drivers in Mexico enjoy an extensive infrastructure of roads and intercity highways.

 Bumps and scrapes which happen while the car is stationary in a public parking space are common, and very few—if any—drivers in Mexico will stop to ‘leave a note’ with their insurance details on the windscreen.
 More serious hit-and-run accidents involving ‘fender-benders’ on the road or, more seriously, accidents involving pedestrians or where a serious accident takes place can happen, because drivers who are uninsured don’t tend to stop to deal with the police and legal system.
 Needless to say, if you are involved in any car accident in Mexico, the worst thing to do is abscond.
 Aside from the moral issue at hand, a car with foreign plates (or a rental car) driven by a foreigner is easily traceable and, as unsophisticated as the Mexican police may appear at times, they can be very efficient at finding someone when they really want to.
 If you become the victim of a hit-and-run accident, you should report this to your insurance company or rental car agency as a matter of course.

 For more serious accidents, and where the police get actively involved, it is certain that you will be arrested and held until blame is assessed.

 You should always contact the insurance company and/or rental car agency in the event of a serious accident or where the police are involved.
-In such circumstances, contact your home country’s Consulate and advise them of the circumstances.

 If any person is hurt or killed as a result of the accident, then you will be subject to a detailed legal process and will surely need the services of a lawyer and your insurance company and may also require assistance from your country’s consulate in Mexico.